The Bankers and Lawyers Taking Part in Hong Kong's Protests

 Not everyone in his office is on the side of the protesters.
 “My colleagues are pro-government, so it’s very weird,” T.C. says.
 “After lunch I have to go back and pretend everything is normal, that nothing happened.”

-He pulls his expensive watch out of his pants pocket—where he’s stashed it so he it doesn’t get stashed while he builds barricades—to check the time.
+He pulls his expensive watch out of his pants pocket—where he’s stashed it so it doesn’t get scratched while he builds barricades—to check the time.
 Noticing that the end of his lunch hour is drawing close, he pulls a tissue out of his other pocket and begins brushing off his suit and shoes.
 “It’s just dirt, I can clean it off,” he says.
 “I have a jacket in my office that I’ll put on as soon as I get back to hide it.”

 He’s not the only office worker trying to hide his lunchtime activities this week.